thoth-tech/documentation/docs/Courseflow/Projects/Discovery-Page/Research/ngx-graph/ngx-graph.md

     this.

-If future students would like to continue work on this library, please go to the CourseFlow repository and find the project inside the research branch.
+If future students would like to continue work on this library, please go to the CourseFlow repository and find the project inside the research/discovery-page branch.